bobbingwide/vgc/README.md

 3. Click Activate to use your new theme right away.

 ## Changelog
+# 1.9.3
+* Fixed: Test for empty before testing for negative #92

 # 1.9.2
 * Changed: Disable the Installation option on a per product basis #92